fzh15/site-week4-project3-lifetracker-starter/README.md

 #### Implement the `LandingPage` Component

 - [ ] Build the **`LandingPage`** component to:
-  - [ ] Render JSX that is wrapped by an element with the class name of `landing-page`
+  - [x ] Render JSX that is wrapped by an element with the class name of `landing-page`
-  - [ ] Render an element with the class name of `hero`
+  - [x ] Render an element with the class name of `hero`
-    - [ ] Inside it, display a large hero image using an `img` element with the class name of `hero-img`
+    - [x ] Inside it, display a large hero image using an `img` element with the class name of `hero-img`
-    - [ ] Render a brief blurb on what this application is about inside an element with the class name of `cta`
+    - [x ] Render a brief blurb on what this application is about inside an element with the class name of `cta`
   - [ ] Allow unauthenticated access

 #### Implement the `ActivityPage` Component